 OC Streetcar’s 4.15-mile route will connect to existing rail and bus routes in Orange County and beyond, including the Santa Ana Regional Transportation Center that serves Metrolink and Amtrak travelers throughout Southern California.

-Major construction activities continued in 2020 with the construction of the Santa Ana River and Westminster Avenue bridges, the Maintenance and Storage Facility, and utility relocation.
-In December 2020, the first rail was set into the street at the intersection of Santa Ana Boulevard and Bristol Street.
-Other project activities in 2020 include continued production of the eight vehicles and the award of the operations and maintenance contract.
+Major construction activities continued in 2021 with the construction of the Santa Ana River and Westminster Avenue bridges, embedded track, the Maintenance and Storage Facility and utility relocation.
+In addition, the Fairview Street and Fifth Street grade crossings were completed.
+Other project activities in 2021 included continued production of the eight vehicles.

-The Senior Mobility Program (SMP) fills the gap between local fixed-route buses and ACCESS service by providing transportation services to seniors in 32 cities in Orange County.
+The Senior Mobility Program fills the gap between local fixed-route buses and ACCESS service by providing transportation services to seniors in 32 cities in Orange County.
 OCTA and the participating cities contribute to the program.
+The Senior Non-Emergency Medical Transportation Program supplements existing countywide transportation for non-emergency medical trips.
+The Fare Stabilization Program reduces fares for bus and ACCESS paratransit rides for seniors and persons with disabilities.
+In 2021, more than $11.5 million was provided for these programs under OC Go.

 Orange County has 12 Metrolink stations served by three lines – Orange County (OC) Line, Inland Empire Orange County (IEOC) Line, and 91/Perris Valley (91/PV) Line.
 Metrolink service relies on an operating subsidy, which OCTA funds through OC Go.
 As a result of the pandemic and related stay-at-home orders issued by California Governor Gavin Newsom, Metrolink ridership was impacted, resulting in some service reduction.
 To protect riders and Metrolink employees, Metrolink enhanced safety protocols by: